Sleep Deprivation in Parents: Tips on How to Improve Your Sleep

 You can also take a warm bath, read a book, or listen to relaxing music, as each can help you and your mind relax leading to the bed.
 Try to avoid screen time, as the blue light can cause you to have a difficult time falling asleep.

-Slow Your Racing Mind
+Tips on How to Slow Your Racing Mind

-Now that you've prepped your bedroom for a good night's sleep take some time to slow your racing mind.
+Now that you’ve prepped your bedroom for a good night’s sleep take some time to slow your racing mind.
 Start by focusing on your breathing.
-If you need help, listen to soothing sounds podcasts, or try meditation, deep breathing exercises, or Yoga Nidra.
+Stress can significantly impact sleep quality, making it harder to fall and stay asleep.

 These can help with some parents who often feel anxious or stressed leading up to bedtime as they anticipate interrupted sleep.

 You can also take a warm bath, read a book, or listen to relaxing music, as each can help you and your mind relax leading to the bed.
 Give them a try and see which works best for you.
-But make sure you try to avoid screen time, as the blue light can cause you to have a difficult time falling asleep.

-Take Care of Each Other
+That Loving Bond: Take Care of Each Other

 When one-half of the new-parent team works outside the home, it's tempting for the at-home half to handle all the feedings so the "working" one can get up in the morning.
-However, taking on round-the-clock feedings can lead to severe sleep deprivation.

 Relationships are valuable.
 You might become irritable and say hurtful things.
 By mutual agreement, overlook them.
 Trust me, that's the lack of sleep talking.